-Brooke Humphries knows that Dallas isn't exactly lacking for killer burger options these days.
-But the force behind such revered area establishments as Beauty Bar, Barcadia, It'll Do Club and Mudsmith has never really been one to shy away from a little competition, either.
-And now, with her newest venture, she's jumping head-on into Dallas' beefiest fight.
+Brooke Humphries knows that Dallas isn’t exactly lacking for killer burger options these days.
+But the force behind such revered area establishments as Beauty Bar, Barcadia, It’ll Do Club and Mudsmith has never really been one to shy away from a little competition, either.
+And now, with her newest venture, she’s jumping into Dallas’ beefiest fight.

 Or as she put it when we stopped by her new beer-and-burger joint Pints & Quarts recently: “We are in the game.”

 Indeed.
 In fact, the early returns on Humphries’ charming new spot at the intersection of Ross and Greenville are already finding her near the top of the burger leaderboard.
 Since opening the doors of Pints & Quarts just a little more than two weeks back, her newest place has quickly established itself as one of Lower Greenville’s hottest dining destinations — so much so, Humphries reveals, Pints & Quarts’ first two weeks of actual sales have actually exceeded her initial estimates by 50 percent.